lori2001/Warcraft-II-HD/README.md

 # Warcraft-II-HD
 A HD clone of Blizzard's classic RPG.
 Warcraft II.

-The project is created in Windows Visual Studio 2017.
-However it is (in theory) also portable to Linux or MacOS as of version 0.5.0.
-Note that this may change.
+The project is created in Windows Visual Studio 2019.
+It works on windows.

-In case you cannot compile, you may have to install SFML in order to be able to.
-Follow the tutorial in Warcraft II/Extra/readme.txt in order to install SFML for the project.
-Also Half-an Engine needs nativefiledialog, you can install it from the same place as SFML.
+In case you can not compile, please check if the libraries got linked up properly.

-See CONTRIBUTING.md in case you want to add you'r name to the developers list.
+See CONTRIBUTING.md in case you want to add your name to the developers list.

 The project is distributed under GNU Public License v3.

-Copyrights belong to ©2018 Blizzard Entertainment for the sprites.
-The repository shall be taken down at any request from officials.
+Copyrights belong to ©Blizzard Entertainment for the sprites.
+There is no copyright infringement intended.
+This is a fan project.
+The repository will be taken down at any request from officials.

 Developers: lori2001